Back to all guides

 Worked example: a museum ticket

-Place the ticket or a copy on the visible page, then hinge a small envelope above it.
+Place a ticket-shaped note on the visible page, then hinge a small envelope above it.
 Write the date and gallery name beside the ticket.
 Under the envelope, write the sentence that would feel too personal in the open: "I came for the exhibit, but I remember the quiet room afterward more."

 Keep the hidden text readable